top of page

 jyoung@oconeelaw.com

-The Uniform Patrol is comprised of four shifts totaling 36 sworn deputies, the Desk Sergeant, Patrol Lieutenant and Captain.
-Each shift is supervised by a 1st Sergeant, Corporal, and Master Patrol Deputy, and work 12 hour shifts, from either 7:00 am to 7:00 pm, or 7:00pm to 7:00am, and do not rotate between days and nights.
+The Uniform Patrol is comprised of four shifts totaling 40 sworn deputies, the Desk Sergeant, two Patrol Lieutenants and Captain.
+Each shift is supervised by a 1st Sergeant, Staff Sergeant, and Senior Corporal, work 12-hour shifts, from either 7:00 am to 7:00 pm, or 7:00pm to 7:00am, and do not rotate between days and nights.

 Reserves

-The Patrol Division Lieutenant is responsible for the Reserve Unit, which consists of up to 7 Reserve Deputies, who have the same authority as full-time sworn deputies, but are volunteers and do not receive a salary.
+The Patrol Division Lieutenants are responsible for the Reserve Unit, which consists of up to 7 Reserve Deputies, who have the same authority as full-time sworn deputies, but are volunteers and do not receive a salary.

 Reserve deputies volunteer a minimum of 20 hours a month plus 1 training day a month, after completing a lengthy Reserve school hosted either by the Sheriff’s Office or Tri-County Technical College.
-Reserve deputies either ride during the shift with another deputy from the shift, or may patrol on their own after performing a minimum of 240 hours of time with another officer.
-Reserves assist in answering calls or any of the other responsibilities of the patrol officers, and save the Sheriff’s Office thousands of dollars annually in salary and overtime costs.
+Reserve deputies either ride during the shift with another deputy from the shift or may patrol on their own after performing a minimum of 240 hours of time with another officer.
+Reserves deputies assist in answering calls for service or any of the other responsibilities of the patrol officers, saving the Sheriff’s Office and Oconee County thousands of dollars annually in salary and overtime costs.

 Download Our App